Special-Infrastructure-Projects/Python_Gender/README.md

 # Python_Gender
-Returns the most likely gender from a name
+Returns the most likely gender from a persons name